-The 10 juan "scrolls" long book was finished in 700 CE but was soon lost.
-A copy was brought to Japan by Kibi no Makibi 吉備真備 in 735, but of this specimen, only juan 5 to 7 have survived.
-These fragments returned to China in the late 19th century and were published in the collectanea Yicun congshu (Isson sōsho) 佚存叢書, Wanwei biecang 宛委别藏, Zhengxuetang congshu 正覺樓叢書 and Congshu jicheng chubian 叢書集成初編.
-The surviving part of the Yueshu yaolu gives an impression of the high standard of music during the Tang period 唐 (618-907) that differed from that of earlier ages, but also from the practice of music during the Song period 宋 (960-1279).
+The book of 10 juan was finished in 700 CE, but was lost soon.
+Yet a copy had been taken to Japan by the scholar Kibi no Makibi 吉備真備 (695-775) in 735.
+Of this specimen, only juan 5 to 7 have survived.
+These fragments returned to China in the late 19th century.
+The surviving part of the Yueshu yaolu gives an impression of the high standard of music during the Tang period 唐 (618-907).
+It differed from that of earlier ages, but also from the practice of music during the Song period 宋 (960-1279).

-The 5th scroll consists of 10 chapters of a theoretical nature.
-The first chapter (Bian yin sheng shen sheng yuan 辨音聲審聲源) includes a quotation from Cai Yong's 蔡邕 text Yueling zhangju 月令章句, where it is said that in ancient times people used to tune the pitchpipes by hearing (yi er qi qi sheng 以耳齊其聲), in addition to mathematical calculations concerning the length and volume of the pipes.
-In the chapter Lun er bian yi 論二變義 the alteration of the two tones gong 宮 and zheng 徵 are explained.
-Other chapters of juan 5 are also dedicated to this theme, like Qi sheng xiang sheng fa 七聲相生法 (describing the relation of each tone from a preceeding one, in a system similar to the phenomena of the calendar, li ba xiangsheng yi 曆八相生義), Lun xiang sheng lei lie 論相生類例 (discussing the position of the basic tone of a gamut) or Qi sheng ci di yi 七聲次第義.
-The chapter Lun sanfen sunyi tong zhu xuan guan 論三分損益通諸弦管 discusses the method of producing a new tone in the gamut by adding or deducting a third to or from the length of the pipe or string (sanfen sunyi fa 三分損益法).
-In the final chapter Yuepu 樂譜 the use of pentatonic music in daily life is dealt with.
+Other chapters of juan 5 are also dedicated to this theme, like Qi sheng xiang sheng fa 七聲相生法 (describing the relation of each tone to the preceding one, in a system similar to the phenomena of the calendar, li ba xiangsheng yi 曆八相生義), Lun xiang sheng lei lie 論相生類例 (discussing the position of the keynote tone of a scale) or Qi sheng ci di yi 七聲次第義.
+The chapter Lun sanfen sunyi tong zhu xian guan 論三分損益通諸弦管 discusses the method of producing a new tone in the scale by adding or deducting a third to or from the length of the pipe or string.
+In the final chapter, Yuepu 樂譜, the use of pentatonic music in daily life is dealt with.

-The 6th scroll describes the system of the musical modes and pitchpipes and quotes extensively from older writings, like treatise on astronomy and music Lüli zhi 律曆志 in the official dynastic history Hanshu 漢書, the Yueling zhangju 月令章句 or Sanli yizong 三禮義宗.
-In includes four chapters describing the dimensions of the pitchpipes and the lengths of strings and their relations to the universe (Ji lülü 記律呂), "harmonious chant" (Qiankun chang heyi 乾坤唱和義), observing the "right weight" (Jin quanliang 謹權量, where the dimensions of the pitchpipes are related to other measures) and the correlation of the pipes with the season (Shen feihou 審飛候).
+The sixth fascicle describes the system of the musical modes and pitchpipes and quotes extensively from older writings, like the treatise on astronomy and music Lüli zhi 律曆志 in the official dynastic history Hanshu 漢書, the Yueling zhangju or Sanli yizong 三禮義宗.
+It includes four chapters describing the dimensions of the pitchpipes and the lengths of strings and their relations to the universe (Ji lülü 記律呂), "harmonious chant" (Qiankun changhe yi 乾坤唱和義), observing the "right weight" (Jin quanliang 謹權量, where the dimensions of the pitchpipes are related to other measures) and the correlation of the pipes with the seasons (Shen feihou 審飛候).

-The 7th scroll includes three chapters on modulation (Lülü xuangong fa 律呂旋宮法), harmony (Shisheng lüfa 識聲律法) and the seven musical keys (Lun yi lü you qi sheng yi 論一律有七聲義).
-The sequence of modulating the keys is described, in "clockwise direction" (shunxuan 順旋) and counter-clockwise (nixuan 逆旋).
-This is the first instance in Chinese literature on music that modulation is concretely described.
+The seventh fascicle includes three chapters on modulation (Lülü xuangong fa 律呂旋宮法), harmony (Shisheng lüfa 識聲律法) and the seven musical keys (Lun yi lü you qi sheng yi 論一律有七聲義).
+The sequence of modulating the keys is described, in clockwise (shunxuan 順旋) and counter-clockwise (nixuan 逆旋) direction.
+This is the first instance in Chinese literature on music where modulation is concretely described.

-The Yueshu yaolu included five charts illustrating the harmonious "birth" of the next tone in a gamut (Qiankun changhe tu), the method of enclosing the circle of the twelve pipes in a sealed room to analyze their relation to the months (Han lüshi tu shi'er lü xiang sheng tu 漢律室圖十二律相生圖), and illustrations to the seven different tonal positions of an individual pipe (Yi lü you qi sheng tu 一律有七聲圖).
+The Yueshu yaolu included five charts illustrating the harmonious "birth" of the next tone in a scale (Qiankun changhe tu 乾坤唱和圖), the method of enclosing the circle of the twelve pipes built up in the central one of three sealed rooms to analyze their relation to the months (Han lüshi tu shi'er lü xiang sheng tu 漢律室圖十二律相生圖), and illustrations to the seven different tonal positions of an individual pipe (Yi lü you qi sheng tu 一律有七聲圖).